 What Hermes Agent actually is

-It runs as a daemon on your own machine or server (local, Docker, SSH, serverless backends like Modal or Daytona) and exposes a TUI plus messaging gateways for Telegram, Slack, Discord, WhatsApp, Signal, and email.
+Hermes runs as a daemon on your own machine or server (local, Docker, SSH, serverless backends like Modal or Daytona) and exposes a TUI plus messaging gateways for Telegram, Slack, Discord, WhatsApp, Signal, and email.
+It has tools, memory, and a learning loop that creates reusable skills from every task it performs.

 What makes Hermes interesting for product teams: